apache/incubator-graphar/.github/PULL_REQUEST_TEMPLATE.md

 We use this to highlight fixes to issues that may affect users without their knowledge.
 For this reason, fixing bugs that cause errors don't count, since those are usually obvious.
 -->
 <!-- **Critical Fix: <description>** -->

+## Checklist

+- [ ] I have performed a self-review of my own code.
+- [ ] I have formatted my own code using `make cpplint` before submitting when changed files are in the `cpp` directory.
+- [ ] I have performed `pre-commit run` before commit the changed files.
+- [ ] I have added tests to prove my changes are effective.